Danny Romalotti: Guest appearances

 Danny reappeared in May 2012 when Daniel arrives at one of his concerts with Lucy, Daniel's daughter and Danny's granddaughter, when Daniel asks Danny how he handled being with Phyllis just to be a father to Daniel.
 Danny returns to Genoa City at the same time as Christine; they have an affair, he offers for her to move to California with him, but she rejects.
 Later on, Danny meets his new daughter-in-law, Daisy.
 He returned several months later to attend Phyllis' trial for running over Christine and Paul Williams (Doug Davidson) with her car, however, the trial was called off by the judge and Danny left Genoa City again soon after.
 When Christine and Paul began dating again, Christine made an unseen visit to California to end any possible relationship she had with Danny.

 In September 2013, Danny returned to Genoa City for the memorial service of his stepmother, Katherine Chancellor.

+Reception

+In 2022, Charlie Mason from Soaps She Knows placed Danny 24th on his list of the best 25 characters from The Young and the Restless, writing, "Rock on?
+Don't mind if we do!
+Michael Damian's character was exactly the sort of larger-than-life character that turned viewers of The Young and the Restless into The Enraptured and Addicted."